 Baseline characteristic and outcomes

 We used HES data in both cohorts to extract baseline clinical characteristics and demographics including age, sex, ethnicity, deprivation (quintile of Index of Multiple Deprivation 2019),15 geographical location, Charlson Comorbidity Score 16,17 and its components, and Hospital Frailty Risk Score.18 Comorbidities were defined as the presence of a relevant ICD-10 code in any diagnostic position recorded within 5 years before the index date (i.e. excluding the index episode).
-Further methodological details, including the ICD-10 codes used, are provided in Annex I (available as Supplementary data at IJE online).
-Geographical location data (including for deprivation assessments) were extracted from HES records and ascertained from full postcode in the RECOVERY HES data and lower-super output area of the postcode in the national HES data.
+Further methodological details, including the ICD-10 codes used, are provided in Annex I. Geographical location data (including for deprivation assessments) were extracted from HES records and ascertained from full postcode in the RECOVERY HES data and lower-super output area of the postcode in the national HES data.

 For outcomes, we calculated all-cause mortality within 28 days using linked HES and Civil Registrations data.
 Ascertainment of fact and date of death was based on these linked data sources (derivation methodology described elsewhere).19 We considered death records occurring in either healthcare systems data source.
 We ignored reports of deaths of RECOVERY participants recorded only on the CRF data as there were no CRF data for the reference population.